xacky/browser/README.md

-## Welcome to the Indepdendent Browser project
+## Welcome to the independent browser project

-An indedependent browser and browser engine as an alternative to Blink, Gecko and Webkit.
+An independent browser and browser engine as an alternative to Blink, Gecko and Webkit.
 For maintaining a free and open web.

+Not currently being worked on.
+Check out SerenityOS' Ladybird and LibWeb instead.